Intercept

 Without it, your AI hits a URL and gets a 403, a wall, or a wall of raw HTML.
 With intercept, it almost always gets the content — clean markdown, ready to use.

-Handles tweets, YouTube videos, arXiv papers, PDFs, and regular web pages.
-If the first strategy fails, it tries up to 8 more before giving up.
+Handles tweets, YouTube videos (with transcripts when available), arXiv papers, PDFs, Wikipedia articles, and GitHub repos.
+If the first strategy fails, it tries up to 13 more before giving up.

 Works with any MCP client: Claude Code, Claude Desktop, Codex, Cursor, Windsurf, Cline, and more.